Open Books Bestsellers

 Trade paperbacks & eBooks for all reading devices

-Jenny and her late husband who died in the Vietnam War.
+late husband who died in the Vietnam War.
 Was his mother uttering some dementia-inspired fantasy, or was her true character shining through in her last moments to leave the brothers a clue to their real heritage?
 After her death, Philip decides to take a DNA test.

-The brothers set off on a genetic treasure hunt in search of who they really are—and what that might mean.
+The brothers set off on a genetic treasure hunt in search of who they really are -- and what that might mean.
 Are they purely products of their genetics; or were they formed more completely by their social interactions and upbringing?
 Are they merely victims of randomness; or are they some combination of those factors?
 And who, exactly, is Mr. Wizard?

 Open Books Featured Titles